sureshdsk/sureshdsk.github.io/content/blog/art-of-decision-making-thought-experiment.md

 ## How to do a thought experiment?

 Lets say that, I want to become an entrepreneur and make a difference in people's lives.
 Can I quit my job today and do a startup?
-No, The cost is high.
+No, That decision may cost really high.
 But we can use Thought Experiment to make a good decision.

 We can have a list of questions like these,
 ```